Protect Your Rights

 If you've been arrested in Murrieta, don't hesitate to call our team of skilled criminal defense attorneys at Hanson, Gorian, Bradford & Hanich.
 We are prepared to offer you aggressive legal defense no matter what charges you face.
 At our firm, we believe that everyone deserves the best possible defense.
 Let us help you protect your rights and your future.

-Call a Murrieta criminal defense lawyer today for a free case evaluation and learn how your case can benefit from the advocacy of Hanson, Gorian, Bradford & Hanich.
+Call a lawyer today at (951) 506-6654 for a free case evaluation and learn how your case can benefit from the advocacy of Hanson, Gorian, Bradford & Hanich.